moneta-rb/moneta/README.md

 cache.key?(key, :expires => 30)
 ~~~

-You can add the expires feature to other backends using the Expires proxy:
+You can add the expires feature to other backends using the `Moneta::Expires` proxy.
+But be aware
+that expired values are not deleted automatically if they are not looked up.

 ~~~ ruby
 # Using the :expires option